A Woman's Temptation

 A Woman's Temptation is a low budget 1959 British crime film directed by Godfrey Grayson and starring Patricia Driscoll and Robert Ayres.
+It was written by Brian Clemens and Eldon Howard and produced by The Danzigers.

 Premise

 A young widow struggling as a single mother is tempted by stolen money she finds, which she hides away to use for her son's education.
 Unfortunately, the thieves return to find it, and have to be confronted.